Energy Sector PhD Thesis Award

 The judging criteria will be based on the following:

-- The level to which the work adds significant new understanding to an aspect of the energy sector.
+- The degree to which the work adds significant new understanding to an aspect of the energy sector

-- The level to which the work contributes to quantifiable environmentally sustainable energy provision (CO2 reduction or abatement, reduction in toxic emissions, etc).
+- The level to which the work, if implemented, could contribute to quantifiable environmentally sustainable energy provision (CO2 reduction or abatement, reduction in toxic emissions, etc.)

 - The candidate’s PhD thesis should be original work predominantly in the field of Chemistry that must have application in the Energy Sector.